department-of-veterans-affairs/va.gov-team/teams/vsa/onboarding/VSA Technical Orientation.md

 ## Development System

-Although we do not dictate whether developers should use Windows vs Linux vs Mac, almost everyone uses a Macbook Pro, so that’s the path of least resistance.
-If you choose to use Windows or Linux instead, you should be ok, but there may be some configuration details you’ll have to take up on your own (not as much support if you run into issues).
+Although we do not dictate whether developers should use Windows vs Linux vs Mac, almost everyone on VSA uses a Macbook Pro, so that’s the path of least resistance.
+If you choose to use Windows or Linux instead, you might be ok with additional setup, but you won't get any support if you run into issues.
+Developers have noticed issues particularly with the Rails setup on non-mac systems, and there is a chance some scripts may not work outside of macOS and zshell, so you'd be responsible for additional configuration details or modifications to these if you run into these issues.

 - Macbook Pro issued by US Resources to GovernmentCIO employees:
   - You’ll have to call US Resources to get the password (account is not integrated into Active Directory)
   - If you are not admin, let US Resources know immediately, because you need to be.
-  - If you upgrade to Catalina (recommended) you may need to acknowledge a few additional security prompts.
 - Most tools are open source.
 - You can only get so far with words, so we encourage developers to use diagrams to communicate architecture, design, and business/data flow.
 We recommend [diagrams.net](https://app.diagrams.net/) (previously known as Draw.io) because it's free and open source.
 It's a well-known Progressive Web App (PWA) based on MxGraph that comes in both online or offline versions.
 Alternatives include Lucidchart and Visio; however, neither of those are free.